Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: ISAC Parameter Estimation

-Instead of solving (\ref{prob1}), we utilize the radar and communications parameters to construct the analog and digital beamformers.
-In particular, the analog beamformer is constructed from the steering vectors corresponding to the directions of the radar targets and communications user paths.
-Thus, we define the analog beamformer $\mathbf{F}_\mathrm{RF}^{(i)}\in \mathbb{C}^{N_\mathrm{T}\times N_\mathrm{RF}}$ as
+{In communications-only systems, the cost function in (\ref{prob1}) is maximized by designing the analog beamformer $\mathbf{F}_\mathrm{RF}^{(i)}$ from the steering vectors corresponding to the directions of the communications paths~\cite{spim_bounds_JSTSP_Wang2019May,spim_onGSM_He2017Sep}.
+In ISAC scenario, we utilize the radar and communications parameters, e.g., the directions of the radar targets and the communications paths.
+As a result, the proposed design ensures both communications and radar performance.} In particular, the analog beamformer is constructed from the steering vectors corresponding to the directions of the radar targets and communications user paths.
+Define the analog beamformer $\mathbf{F}_\mathrm{RF}^{(i)}\in \mathbb{C}^{N_\mathrm{T}\times N_\mathrm{RF}}$ as